 How a confession of judgment works

-A lender would require a borrower to sign a COJ at the beginning of the lending process along with all other required documents related to the loan terms.
-If you violate the terms at any point, the COJ gives the lender the ability to go to their local courthouse and file a judgment against you without a trial.
+A lender would require a borrower to sign a confession of judgment at the beginning of the lending process along with all other required documents related to the loan terms.
+If you violate the terms at any point, the confession of judgment gives the lender the ability to go to their local courthouse and file a judgment against you without a trial.

 Check your state’s regulations

-A COJ typically appears as a form or a clause in your loan paperwork.
+A confession of judgment typically appears as a form or a clause in your loan paperwork.
 It may be a statement that includes: